aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 === "Unhandled exception from route handler"

-    An exception wasn't caught by any middleware during `get_response()` block, therefore it propagates all the way back to the client as HTTP 500.
+    An exception wasn't caught by any middleware during `next_middleware()` block, therefore it propagates all the way back to the client as HTTP 500.

     <center>
     ![Unhandled exceptions](../../media/middlewares_unhandled_route_exception-light.svg#only-light)